 - Incorrect semantic markup

 Bold <b> and italic <i> tags used instead of strong <strong> and emphasis <em> tags so screen readers will not be able to detect.
 This fails WCAG 2.1 success criterion 1.3.1 (Info and Relationships).
 These are added when using a third party application CMS editor, Wagtail, which we have no control of and cannot change.
-We have brought this issue up with the Wagtail team and they are looking at solutions to this issue.
+We have brought this issue up with the Wagtail team and they are looking at solutions to this issue, but we are unable to provide a timeframe for future development on thier front.

 - Form lacks description

 The discussion form on 'Blog' and blog content pages can be difficult to navigate using just a keyboard as it lacks description.
 This fails WCAG 2.1 success criterion 1.3.1 (Info and Relationships).
-The form is embedded using a third party application, Disqus which we cannot change but looking at alternative solutions.
+The form is embedded using a third party application, Disqus which we cannot change.

 - Improper label on search form